Affording a Chase Education

 View Tuition, Tuition Payment Options or Make a Payment

-While the School assumes that parents have an obligation to finance their children's education to the extent they are able, we award over $3.049 million in grants to 49% of the student population.
+While the School assumes that parents have an obligation to finance their children's education to the extent they are able, we award over $3.049 million in grants to the student population.
 The School is not able to meet the full, demonstrated need of any family, and asks every family to stretch beyond their perceived need.

 Grants range from a few hundred dollars to a significant percentage of need, and are based on financial information filed with School and Student Services for Financial Aid (SSS).
 A financial aid grant reduces a family's obligation to the School and does not need to be repaid.
 Some families use a multi-generational approach to meeting the demands of tuition, with grandparents and other family members giving assistance.